agsb/milliForth-6502/README.md

 ## Bytes?

 Yes, bytes.
 But those are for a x86 16-bit CPU.
 How minimal could be it for a classic 6502 8-bit CPU ?

-Two essentially different CPUs, a 16-bit x86 based on complex registers and opcodes, and a 8-bit 6502 using page zero as registers and page one as hardware stack.
+Two essentially different CPUs, a 16-bit x86 based on complex registers and opcodes, and a 8-bit 6502 using page zero as common registers and page one as hardware stack.

 ## Inner Interpreter